nfdi4plants/nfdi4plants.github.io/src/content/docs/DataManagementPlan.md

 layout: docs
 title: Data Management Plan
 published: 2022-05-19
-Author: Martin Kuhl
+author: Martin Kuhl
 add toc: true
 add sidebar: sidebars/mainSidebar.md
-Article Status: Ready
+article status: Ready
-To-Dos:
-    -
+todo:
 ---

 A data management plan (DMP) structures the handling of research data in a scientific project and describes how to deal with the data during and after the end of the project.
 Many third-party funders, such as DFG, Horizon Europe, or BMBF expect you to provide information on the handling of research data as part of your funding application.
 Not only is a DMP by now mandatory for a DFG funding in plant sciences, it is always beneficial for your work on a research project.